 Strep throat is a bacterial infection caused by the bacteria Group A Streptococci.
 It is most common in children and teens, but it can affect adults too.
 The infection is spread through droplets in the air, so if someone with the bacteria sneezes or coughs near you, you could become ill by breathing in the droplets.
 It can also be spread if the infected person has the bacteria on their hands, they touch something (such as a door knob), you touch the object, and then bring your hand to your nose or mouth.

-As with all infections, strep throat can trigger sepsis.
 Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
 Sepsis kills and disables millions and requires early suspicion and treatment for survival.
 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.

 Strep throat is quite painful for most people.
 It doesn’t usually feel like a “regular” sore throat.
 Signs and symptoms of strep throat may include: